Marriage Green Card vs. Visa,

+What is a visa?
 A visa is a travel document allowing individuals to travel to the United States, whether for work, travel, or other authorized purposes.
-The visa applicant will apply through the U.S. embassy or consulate office prior to their arrival to the United States.
-Typically, visas can be separated into two categories: Non-immigrant visas and Immigrant visas.
+The applicant will apply through the U.S. embassy or consulate office prior to their arrival to the United States.
+Typically, they can be separated into two categories: Non-immigrant visas and Immigrant visas.

-Non-immigrant visas are more common and allow for the visa holder to enter the United States for work, travel, education, or for other authorized purposes.
-These non-immigrant visas typically have a specific deadline with a designated return date.
+Non-immigrant visas are more common and allow for the holder to enter the United States for work, travel, education, or for other authorized purposes.
+They typically have a specific deadline with a designated return date.

 II.
 What is a Green Card?

+What is a Green Card?
 U.S. Green cards are technically visas as well.
 However, a Green Card holder is not only allowed to permanently reside within the United States, but also is allowed to lawfully be employed as well.
 Upon eligibility and approval, U.S. Green Cards are granted after arrival into the United States.
-Possessing a U.S. Green Card will ultimately allow the Green Card holder to apply for a U.S. citizenship as well after three to five (3-5) years.
+Possessing one will ultimately allow the holder to apply for U.S. citizenship as well after three to five (3-5) years.
 Furthermore, although the U.S. Green Card is considered a permanent residence card, in most situations, they will need to be renewed once every ten (10) years.

 III.
 What are the differences between a Marriage Green Card and a Visa?